Union Canal Tunnel Park

 Narrated Canal Tours

-Tours run June through the second Sunday in October, weather permitting.
-Please check our Facebook Page or call 717-272-1473 to confirm dates and times. $10/Adult, $5/Student (ages 6-17).
+Tours run every Sunday afternoon from 12:30 PM to 3:30 PM from June through the second Sunday in October, weather permitting.
+Tours start approximately every hour and last 45 minutes.
+The last tour leaves at 3:30 PM.
+Please check our Facebook Page, call 717-272-1473, or email office@lchsociety.org to confirm dates and times. $10/Adult, $5/Student (ages 6-17).
 Children 5 and under ride FREE.
+Sunday tours are first come, first serve.

 Kayak Tours